luminous-software/start-page-plus/docs-source/features.md

 ### Hide Recent Item Extensions

-This setting allows to either hide a project/solution's extension in the *Recent Items* list.
+This setting allows to hide a project/solution's extension (.csproj, .sln) in the *Recent Items* list.

 ### Max Width